-- All grab-n-go a la carte snacks, beverages, and hot and cold lunch options are offered in school cafeterias only. - At the secondary level, students can choose from a variety of different entrée selections each day as well as a variety of fruits and vegetables. - Each day the cafeteria offers all five food components that are identified in the National School Lunch Program.
+- All grab-n-go ala carte snacks, beverages, and hot and cold lunch options are offered in school cafeterias and other kiosks around the high school.
+Students must have money in their accounts to purchase items.
+Cash sales are only allowed in the actual cafeteria, students are not permitted to have a negative balance to buy ala carte items. - At the secondary level, students can choose from a variety of different entrée selections each day as well as a variety of fruits and vegetables. - Each day the cafeteria offers all five food components that are identified in the National School Lunch Program.
 The components are grains, fruits, vegetables, meat or meat alternate, and fluid milk.
-We encourage all students to take all five components when purchasing a lunch meal but they are only required to take three of the five components and, one must be a fruit or vegetable to make it a meal. - Students that have medically recognized allergens or intolerances to any food or beverage item must submit written documentation from their physician to the school nurse.
+We encourage all students to take all five components when purchasing a lunch meal but they are only required to take three of the five components and, one must be a fruit or vegetable to make it a meal.

+• Students that have medically recognized allergens or intolerances to any food or beverage item must submit written documentation from their physician to the school nurse.
 If a student has a medically documented milk/lactose allergy, he or she may receive water or juice with their school lunch at no additional cost.
 The nurse's office will ensure that the Food Service Supervisor is made aware of any student with documented food allergens or intolerances, and their records are kept current during the school year.

 Water or juice are not an allowable substitute for milk and can't be given in place of the milk.
+Free water is available in all cafeterias either by a water fountain or in coolers with cups provide.